Mark W. Batchelder Attorney at Law 5041 Trail Lake Drive, Fort Worth, Texas 76133 817-926-5555

 Mediator’s Introductory Statement—The mediator asks if the parties can agree to the rules.

-Phase 2
+Phase 2 - Past

-Ventilation by the Parties—The parties may get emotional about the past and the mediator says “I see” in order to validate the emotions without agreeing with them.
-It is usually productive for the parties to “let off steam.”
-But, the mediator should move to Phase 3 when the parties begin to repeat themselves or to go too far.
+Emotional Ventilation by the Parties—The mediator may ask each party, “How do you feel about what happened?”
+The parties may get emotional about the past and the mediator should validate their emotions without agreeing with them: “I sense that you are very frustrated.”
+Sometimes a mediator can encourage ventilation by allowing a moment of silence to build tension.
+It is usually productive for the parties to “let off steam” so that they may be less emotional afterward.
+The mediator should validate the emotions and then attempt to move to Phase 3 when the parties begin to repeat themselves or when they begin to lose control of their emotions.

-Phase 3
+Phase 3 - Present

-Phase 4
+Phase 4 - Future

-Phase 5
+Phase 5 - Conclusion

-Agreement Writing—The mediator should say “Let’s get these agreements down on paper” even before the parties have negotiated all the various details of a complete agreement.
-If the parties see the agreement becoming a reality on paper right before their eyes, it is less likely that the parties will regress or lose hope.
+Agreement Writing—The mediator should say “Let’s get these agreements down on paper” even before the parties have negotiated all the details of a complete agreement.
+Once the parties see the agreement becoming a reality on paper right before their eyes, it is less likely that the parties will regress or lose hope.
 The mediator should let the parties dictate the words of the written agreement with as little interference from the mediator as possible.
 The mediator does not want to bring up issues that may spoil the agreement or reopen old wounds.
 However the mediator may ask short, subtle questions to do reality testing such as: “Who?,” What?,” Where?,” “When?,” and sometimesHow?” or “How much?,” but almost neverWhy?.”
 The purpose of reality testing is to make the agreement clearer and more realistic to the parties.

 Note: This Overview reflects the individual style of the author and is not the only correct way to mediate.

-Copyright © 1993 by Mark W. Batchelder, Attorney at Law (817) 926-5555
+Copyright © 1993 and 2008 by Mark W. Batchelder, Attorney at Law 817-926-5555

-5041 Trail Lake Drive, Fort Worth, Texas 76133
+Fort Worth, Texas